Fukushima prefecture is rich in nature and has an abundance of hot springs! 3 recommended hot springs and inns

 Popular inn in Higashiyama Onsen "Shosuke no Yado Taki no Yu"

-``Shosuke no Yado Taki no Yu'' focuses on original services with the motto of ``Good luck.''
-The large public bath, which was renovated in 2012, offers a refreshing view of the waterfall.
-It is rare for a hot spring inn to have a Noh stage, so you can experience traditional performing arts at night.
-The local cuisine is made with seasonal ingredients, and is sure to be a memorable memory of your trip.
+Shosuke no Yado Taki no Yu focuses on original services under the motto "Wonri-wan."
+The large public bath, which was renovated in 2012, offers a refreshing view of the magnificent waterfall.
+Unusually for a hot spring inn, it also has a Noh stage, so you can experience traditional performing arts in the evenings.
+The local cuisine, which is made with locally produced and seasonal ingredients, is sure to become a fond memory of your trip

 INFORMATION

-In addition to the ones introduced here, there are many other hot springs in Fukushima Prefecture, including Aizu/Ashinomaki Onsen and Tsuchiyu Onsen.
-Many hot springs have day baths and foot baths, so it's a good idea to plan a visit to the hot springs during your trip.
+In addition to the hot springs introduced here, Fukushima Prefecture has many other hot springs, such as Aizu Ashinomaki Onsen and Tsuchiyu Onsen.
+Many hot springs offer day-trip baths and foot baths, so it might be a good idea to plan a hot spring tour during your trip